Kaushiki-02/sky-sense/README.md

 - **View weather alerts**: Scroll down to see any active weather warnings
 - **View forecast**: Scroll down to see the 5-day weather forecast
 - **Access history**: Click on any city in the recent searches section
+- **Enjoy animations**: Watch weather-themed animations that respond to current conditions

 ## Technologies Used